 ● 27-28 February 2024 10th STM Conference

-We look forward to receiving your submissions and welcoming you to the 10th Annual STM Conference in Austin, Texas.
+We look forward to welcoming you to the 10th Annual STM Conference in Austin, Texas.
 Together, we will explore the inflection points of change and shape the future of space traffic management in the civil, commercial, and security domains.

 Selected papers will be submitted for a special STM edition of Acta Astronautica.